KasualBusiness/MaterialNumberPicker/README.md

                 .build();
 ```

+The latter option only builds the picker for you.
 It is up to you how you want to display the picker.
-A good practise would be to display it inside an AlertDialog:
+You can as well insert it in any `ViewGroup` or inside an `AlertDialog` as a custom view.

 ````
 new AlertDialog.Builder(this)